Jackson State University

 Public historically black university in Jackson, Mississippi, U.S.

 Jackson State University (Jackson State or JSU) is a public historically black research university in Jackson, Mississippi.
 It is a member of the Thurgood Marshall College Fund and classified among "R2: Doctoral Universities – High research activity".

 Jackson State University's athletic teams, the Tigers, participate in NCAA Division I athletics as a member of the Southwestern Athletic Conference (SWAC).
 Jackson State is also the home of the Sonic Boom of the South, a marching band founded in the 1940s.
-Their accompanying danceline, the Prancing J-Settes, are well known for their unique style of dance, known as J-Setting.
+Their accompanying danceline, the Prancing J-Settes, are known for their unique style of dance, known as "J-Setting".